bjartek/overflow/README.md

 [![Coverage Status](https://coveralls.io/repos/github/bjartek/overflow/badge.svg?branch=main)](https://coveralls.io/github/bjartek/overflow?branch=main) [![ci](https://github.com/bjartek/overflow/actions/workflows/ci.yaml/badge.svg)](https://github.com/bjartek/overflow/actions/workflows/ci.yaml)

 # Overflow

-> Tooling to help develop application on the the Flow Blockchain

 A DSL written in golang to be used in tests or to run a `story` of interactions against either an local emulator, testnet, mainnet or an in memory instance of the flow-emulator.